spacejack/streambyter-velocity-scale/readme.md

 This is a simple [StreamByter](https://audeonic.com/streambyter/) stript that applies a multiplier to the velocity from your keyboard, which you can then route to your piano app.
 Values are capped to the maximum velocity of 127 (7F).

-The scaling factor in the script is 100/60 (i.e., roughly 166%.)
-You can tune that to your own taste by changing the multiplier or divisor.
+The scaling factor in the script is 160/100 (160%.)
+You can tune that to your own taste by changing the multiplier value.

 [View the script.](./StreamByter-VelocityBoost.txt)